raulcanodev/portfolio-2024/src/content/blog/wordpress-custom-field-to-query-by-weekly-views.md

 ## 3. Add a New Custom Field to Store Weekly Views With a CRON Event

+We will create a new function in `functions.php` to store the daily views in a weekly array.
+This function will be executed every day to store the daily views in the `weekly_views` custom field.

 ```php title="functions.php"
 function add_day_to_week()
 {